Travel to Turkey, and experience all that this beautiful country has to offer. Here are a few Turkey travel tips that may help you plan your trip!

-Unlike minibuses, city shuttles are your average-Joe buses that operate in larger cities.
-While these buses stop at standard stops in metropolitan like Istanbul and Izmir, it was harder to spot them in areas with less tourists.
-As such, tactics used to stop minibuses shall be pulled out here.
+Unlike minibusses, city shuttles are your average-Joe buses that operate in larger cities.
+While these buses stop at standard stops in a metropolitan like Istanbul and Izmir, it was harder to spot them in areas with fewer tourists.
+As such, tactics used to stop minibusses shall be pulled out here.
 If you stand on a sidewalk that can be easily seen by the driver, they will most likely stop.
 NOTE!!: City buses don’t usually operate in remote areas.
-Familiarize yourself with minibuses if you want to include more deserted travel destinations in your itinerary.
+Familiarize yourself with minibusses if you want to include more deserted travel destinations in your itinerary.

 Uber works in a similar fashion.
 They operate in larger cities but often forgo the less touristy ones.